Crane Beach, Famous Clams, Long History in Ipswich Massachusetts

 Wolf Hollow is a non-profit wolf sanctuary and educational facility, giving visitors the unique opportunity to see its gray wolf pack interact from a very close range.

 See the staff’s interaction up close with the wolves through trained behavioral cues.
-Enjoy a one-hour educational presentation with your family to support and learn about the threatened North American gray wolf species; you may even get to hear a howl or two from the family!
+Enjoy a one-hour educational presentation with your family to support and learn about the threatened North American gray wolf; you may even get to hear a howl or two from the family!

 With an intriguing family history, the Marini family owns land throughout Ipswich, providing fresh produce at their fully-stocked farm stand.
 Throughout the seasons the farm offers many family-friendly events including, hayrides, a corn maze, wreath making, strawberry picking and more!